zuppler/terraform-hcloud-kubernetes/README.md

   --oidc-issuer-url=https://your-oidc-provider.com \
   --oidc-client-id=your-client-id \
   --oidc-client-secret=your-client-secret \
-  --oidc-extra-scope=openid,email,profile             # Change the scopes according to your IDP
+  --oidc-extra-scope=openid,email,profile             # Add or change the scopes according to your IDP
 ```

 This will open your browser for authentication.
 After successful login, you should see a JWT token in your terminal that looks like: